KaiWenger/memochange/README.md

 Examples
 --------

-In this section we present two short examples that illustrate how the implemented procedures can be used on a real data.
+In this section we present two short examples that illustrate how the implemented procedures can be used on a real data set.
 A more detailed presentation of the various tests and functions can be found in the vignette.

 ### Tests for persistence change